jasonchadwick/website-old/pages/chronodrifter.md

 I began the project in the summer of 2021 and resumed working on it that winter after the semester ended, along with a few friends.
 We plan to release the game once we develop it further, and potentially create a 3D version in the future.

-Instead of a long explanation of the game, I encourage you to go [play](https://jasonchadwick.github.io/chronodrifter) it to see for yourself!
+### Storing time history of objects

+---

+Each time-reversible object maintains a stack of previous states (structs that implement the StateInterface interface)

 [← back to home](../index.md)